iotivity/iotivity-lite/README.rst

 ``Preprocessor Definitions`` unless necessary.

-Note: The Linux, Windows, and native Android ports are the only adaptation layers that are actively maintained as of this writing (July 2018).
-The other ports will be updated imminently.
-Please watch for further updates on this matter.
+Note: The Linux, Windows, and native Android ports are the only adaptation layers that are actively maintained as of this writing.

 Framework configuration
 -----------------------